Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 11 Desember 2024 00.25.49 UTC
+- WIB: Rabu, 11 Desember 2024 01.36.08 UTC
-- WITA: Rabu, 11 Desember 2024 01.25.49 UTC
+- WITA: Rabu, 11 Desember 2024 02.36.08 UTC
-- WIT: Rabu, 11 Desember 2024 02.25.49 UTC
+- WIT: Rabu, 11 Desember 2024 03.36.08 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: attitude
+Kategori: funny